-American Red Cross (ARC): As of June 3, the ARC has four shelters open with a population of 22 and the additional shelters were opened to support Cooke, Dallas, and Van Zandt counties.
+American Red Cross (ARC): As of June 4, the ARC has four shelters open with a population of 23 and the additional shelters were opened to support Cooke, Dallas, and Van Zandt counties.
 An Incident Management Team (IMT) has deployed a basecamp and a field kitchen to Houston.
 The ARC has distributed 40,527 snacks and 53,970 meals.
 ARC teams are conducting damage assessments in three counties.
 Detailed Damage Assessment (DDA) teams are supporting Shelter Resident Transition (SRT) and Individual Disaster Care (IDC) casework in multiple Counties.
+As of June 4, the ARC has conducted 7,675 DDA in the affected areas.